Predicted Finish Time

 FAQ:

-Does changing the split unit change the finish prediction?
+Does switching split units change the prediction?

 Glossary: